pagkly/Zed/Investopedia4/Consumer Price Index (CPI) Definition.md

 Maddy Price {Copyright} Investopedia, 2019.

-The BLS includes sales and excise taxes in the CPI — or those that are directly associated with the price of consumer goods and services — but excludes others that aren't linked such as income and Social Security taxes.
-It also excludes investments ([stocks](https://www.investopedia.com/terms/s/stock.asp), [[bonds]](https://www.investopedia.com/terms/b/bond.asp), etc.), life insurance, real estate and other items unrelated to consumers' day-to-day consumption.
+The BLS includes sales and excise taxes in the CPI — or those that are directly associated with the price of consumer goods and services — but excludes others that aren't linked such as income and [[Social Security]] taxes.
+It also excludes investments ([stocks](https://www.investopedia.com/terms/s/[[Stock|stock]].asp), [[bonds]](https://www.investopedia.com/terms/b/bond.asp), etc.), life insurance, real [[Estate|estate]] and other items unrelated to consumers' day-to-day consumption.

 ## Calculating CPI